Ficool

 "Master Edward and Madam Sandra request your presence in the family room.
 Immediately."

-Al blinked.
-"Am I finally allowed to join dinner tonight?"
+"Am I actually allowed to join dinner this time?
+That was fast."

 He quickly changed clothes, making sure there were no obvious stains.
 His eyes still looked dull, and his hair… well, still a mess.
 No time to fix it.